Tx0sh1/bob/README.md

 Music: Type music to play the specified music file.
 Calculator: Type calculate to perform basic arithmetic operations.
 The program will prompt you to enter two numbers and the desired operation (add, sub, multiply, division).
+weather: type weather to get the current forcast
+movies: type movies then movie name and get the year and plot (more features will be added)
 Exit: Type exit to close the program.

 ## Contributing